pivot-access-ltd/bma-offline-docs/src/how-to-import-images-5124.md

 <a href="https://discourse.maas.io/uploads/default/original/1X/d208922f1126ec92f6ef06cfaa5e16dbbfc613d0.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/d208922f1126ec92f6ef06cfaa5e16dbbfc613d0.png"></a>

 You can tell MAAS to sync images hourly, at the region level, using a toggle switch in the top-right corner of the screen.
 See [Boot image sources](/t/about-images/5076#boot-image-sources)) for more details.
-We highly recommended synching images hourly.
+We highly recommended syncing images hourly.
 Syncing at the rack controller level (from regiond) occurs every 5 min and cannot be disabled.

 Click the 'Save selection' button to initiate the import.
 MAAS will present existing images along with the newly-selected ones.
 The latter will have their status updated as the import is processed:

 <a href="https://discourse.maas.io/uploads/default/original/1X/f7daa92c97f1ada61c2172044d43856ed3e14b5f.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/f7daa92c97f1ada61c2172044d43856ed3e14b5f.png"></a>

-To remove an image, unselect it and click 'Save selection'.
+To remove an image, un-select it and click 'Save selection'.

 <a href="#heading--image-mirrors"><h2 id="heading--image-mirrors">Image mirrors</h2></a>